Aerial view of casuarina trees at Half Moon Bay Lagoon in the Turks and Caicos

 Casuarina forest at Half Moon Bay in the Turks and Caicos.

-In the Turks and Caicos, Casuarina tend to be found on coastlines that are exposed to the eastern trade winds, especially on flat beaches that are sheltered to some extent from the open ocean swell.
-It’s estimated that about 30 miles (48 km) of beach coastline in the country has mid to heavy saturation levels of Casuarina.
-Notable examples include Half Moon Bay, Bay Cay and East Bay Cay in the East Bay Islands National Park, and Bambarra Beach and Wild Cow Run on Middle Caicos.
+In the Turks and Caicos, casuarinas tend to be found on coastlines that are exposed to the eastern trade winds, especially on flat beaches that are sheltered to some extent from the open ocean swell.
+It’s estimated that about 30 miles (48 km) of beach coastline in the country has mid to heavy saturation levels of casuarina.
+Notable examples include Bay Cay and East Bay Cay in the East Bay Islands National Park, and Bambarra Beach and Wild Cow Run on Middle Caicos.

 Casuarinas are also common in historical communities and settlements, where relatively few trees, often of impressive stature, provide some shade.

-The Turks and Caicos National Trust has taken the lead on the control of casuarinas in the Turks and Caicos, primarily due to concerns of Turks and Caicos Islands Rock Iguana habitat loss.
-Much of the diet of the iguanas is plant based, and casuarinas typically displace all other flora, leaving ‘dead zones’ where there is very little forage potential for the iguanas.
-Research and fieldwork headed by the San Diego Zoo, on islands such as Long Cay near South Caicos, has shown that iguana populations can be closely tied to the vegetation on the cays they are present on, and how drought and habitat loss has a direct effect on populations.
+The Turks and Caicos National Trust has taken the lead on the control of casuarinas in the Turks and Caicos, primarily due to concerns of habitat loss for the Turks and Caicos Islands rock iguana.
+Much of the diet of these iguanas is plant based, and can consist of small fruits, flowers, thatch palm seeds, and the leaves of various plants.
+Casuarinas typically displace all other flora, leaving dead zones where there is very little forage potential for the iguanas.
+Research and fieldwork headed by the San Diego Zoo on islands such as Long Cay near South Caicos has shown that iguana populations can be closely tied to the vegetation on the cays they are present on, and that drought and habitat loss has a direct effect on populations.

 There is also concern that casuarinas increase erosion and coastline loss.
-This is due to their root structure and depth, which is quite shallow when compared to flora such as the sea oat, which in turn has a denser and deeper root system.
+This is due to their root structure and depth, which is quite shallow when compared to flora such as the sea oat (which has a denser and deeper root system).
 In sandy and dune coastal environments, high tides and atypical wave action can rapidly undercut beaches and dunes where casuarinas are present.

 Management of Casuarina Trees